These fruit and nut cookies are chewy cookies that are loaded with oatmeal, dried fruit, and mixed nuts. They are easy to make and so addictive.

 - 1 large egg

-- 1 cup of mixed and toasted nuts (hazelnuts, almonds, walnuts, pecans) Use as much variety as possible!
+- 1 cup mixed nuts (hazelnuts, almonds, walnuts, pecans) Just a quick coarse chop of the nuts.
 You can use slivered or chopped nuts.

-- ¾ cup of light brown sugar packed
+- ¾ cup light brown sugar packed down

 - ½ cup dried cranberries